 When a student is being considered for suspension of bus riding/transportation privileges, the administrator in charge will notify the student of the reason.
 The student will be given an opportunity to address the basis for the proposed suspension at an informal hearing.
-After that informal hearing, the principal [or assistant principal or other administrator] will decide whether or not to suspend his/her bus riding/transportation privileges for all or part of the school year.
+After that informal hearing, the Principal will decide whether or not to suspend the student's bus riding/transportation privileges for all or part of the school year.